AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/CAEXSchemaTransformer/README.md

 CAEXSchemaTransformer Class
 ===========================
-AutomationML 2.1 APIThis class defines a service for a schema transformation.
+This class defines a service for a schema transformation.
 The service supports transformation of CAEX documents from CAEX Version 2.15 to version 3.0 and back.
 Backwards transformation can result in a loss of information.

 Inheritance Hierarchy